 The terms "poor" and "in poverty" are applied to families with incomes below the Federal Poverty Level (FPL) set by the U.S. Department of Health and Human Services.
-The FPL in 2009 for a family of four is \$22,050.
+FPL for a family of four is \$21,200.

-Poverty endangers children's healthy development.
-Poor families experience, on average, more turmoil, violence, and instability than other families.
-Compared to their better-off peers, poor children watch more TV, have fewer books, and are read to less frequently.
+Poverty endangers children's healthy development.5 Poor families experience, on average, more turmoil, violence, and instability than other families.
+Poor children watch more TV, have fewer books, and are read to less frequently than their better-off peers.
 Their daily lives are noisier, more crowded, and less safe.
 They are exposed to more toxins, attend lower-quality schools, and have poorer nutrition.
-As early as the first three years of life, poor children score lower on cognitive measures, and the effects of early poverty often persist into adulthood.5-8
+As early as the first three years of life, they score lower on cognitive measures, and the effects of early poverty often persist into adulthood.6-8

-- 28 percent of all children in Shelby County are in poverty, and almost 90 percent of them live in Memphis. - In Memphis, 36 percent of children live in poverty (Figure 7), compared to 18 percent nationwide. - Ten percent of children in suburban Shelby County live in poverty (Figure 7).
+32 percent of all children in Shelby County are in poverty (Figure 9), and over 90 percent of them live in Memphis (not shown).
+As Figures 7 and 8 show, Shelby County poverty is largely concentrated in Memphis.

+- In Memphis, 40 percent of children live in poverty, compared to 20 percent nationwide. - Ten percent of children in suburban Shelby County live in poverty.